 Measure 1: Extend rather than renew your vehicle contracts

 Each year, most companies renew between a quarter and a third of their fleet.
 Every new vehicle delivery ties you into a lease agreement for the next three to four years, but such a long time span is difficult to oversee right now.
 Therefore, take a close look at the vehicles that are up for renewal and evaluate whether you can extend the existing lease contracts rather than placing orders for new vehicles.
+This also often generates immediate cost savings.
 Additionally, and perhaps more importantly, it gives you the flexibility to swiftly spring into action once business picks up again.

 Measure 2: Delay scheduled maintenance

 The virus outbreak has caused supply chain problems that are likely to affect the availability of many spare parts for several months to come.
 Additionally, as part of the measures to limit the spread of the virus, most vehicle service centres are operating at reduced capacity.
 In view of this, it makes sense to focus only on critical repairs (e.g. vehicle breakdowns) and legally required inspections.
 Delaying non-critical service appointments and cosmetic damage repairs will allow the available vehicle maintenance resources to be directed where they are most needed.
 This measure is less drastic than it may at first seem.
 After all, as part of the coronavirus response, many companies have advised their employees to stay at home and avoid all non-essential travel.
 Needless to say, this means less wear and tear on lease vehicles, so maintenance will be required less frequently for now.